Ireland Plan your studies

 Technological sector

-The technological sector includes institutes of technology which provide programmes of education and training in areas such as business, science, engineering, linguistics and music to certificate, diploma and degree levels.
+The technological sector includes 14 nstitutes of technology which provide programmes of education and training in areas such as business, science, engineering, linguistics and music.
+However, there are also a number of courses in the humanities, languages, health, art and design, tourism, agriculture and horticulture.

 Other colleges